oco423/3716-Project/README.md

 # 3716-Project

-Testing.
-This is the CS3716 Project being worked on.
+This is a repository created for use with our CS3716 project at Memorial University of Newfoundland.
+Created November 16, 2015.
+Testing phase.